roblittlefield/urbanite/README.md

 - **Share Easily**: Share links with others through Twitter or Text Messages / iMessages.
 - **Frequent Updates**: Stay up to date with fresh data as the map refreshes every 10 minutes.
 - **Data Accessibility**: Access call data even when DataSF archives calls after 48 hours.
+- **See Police Stations**: See all SFPD stations on the map
+- **See Current Calls Responding To: See which calls SFPD is currently responding to or recently responded to.

 ## Components